PrimWeb/freeboard/README.md

 * Calculated expressions use Spreadsheet syntax.
 Anything that doesn't start with = is considered a literal value.
 * Data targets can just be a writable data source that uses proxies to detect when you set it's keys
 * But if they include an assignment or a function call, they are interpreted as literal javascript, so alert(value) works.
+* Your widget instance can just call datatargets['settingName'](theValue) to set whatever target the user gave

 * The "spec" for input widgets is simple:  The data is always a value,timestamp tuple, with the time in floating point seconds.
 * If input widgets also act as data outputs, where possible they must accept either value,timestamp, or pure value.
 * v,t pairs ensure data always changes on interaction.

+* There's a basic "scratchpad" data source for storing your variables
+* Button, textbox, slider widgets

 * WidgetInstance.processCalculatedSetting(settingName) is a public API function that widgets can use to force a refresh of a Calculated value.
 But it is async!!
 * #freeboard-extra-tools is now a div running across the whole bottom of the screen, set up as a flex container expecting children to be unstyled divs, for plugins to add stuff into.